PLEASE NOTE: The 11 am Church Service for tomorrow (September 17th) has been cancelled due to Hurricane Lee.

-Walk Thin Exercise – ALL WELCOME!!
-Classes Monday, Tuesday and Thursday mornings at 9:30 – the Christian Education Centre
+Walk Thin Exercise: Classes are Monday, Tuesday and Thursday mornings at 9:30 – at the Church Hall.
+All Welcome!!

 To Let Go Takes Love

 Several people expressed interest in the poem by